-We undertook seven audits (including the three risk driven reviews mentioned above) of the control environment that resulted in formal assurance opinions.
+We undertook seven audits (including the Risk Management review mentioned above) of the control environment that resulted in formal assurance opinions.

-These seven reviews concluded that three reasonable(positive) opinions and four substantial (positive) assurance opinions could be taken by the Cabinet.
+These seven reviews concluded that three substantial (positive), three reasonable (positive) and one partial (negative) assurance outcome could be taken by the Cabinet.

 We identified the organisation had established control frameworks in place for a number of the audits undertaken, however improvements in their application were required in a number of areas.

 Furthermore, the implementation of agreed management actions agreed during the course of the year are an important contributing factor when assessing the overall opinion on control.

-We have performed a Follow Up review during the year which concluded that reasonable progress had been made towards the implementation of those actions agreed.
+We have performed a Follow Up review during the year which concluded that good progress had been made towards the implementation of those actions agreed.

-The following assignments were completed 21/22 which concluded:
+The following assignments were completed 22/23 which concluded: